shahrokh-shayegan/Kratos-LocalWiki/README.md

 The wiki of this repository is continuously updated with the changes in the official Kratos wiki.
-On top of that i add some material which are not in the official Kratos wiki.
+On top of that i add some material which can't be in the official Kratos wiki e.g. because they are not proofed or they might be too much.